Citizen Kane: Filming

 Welles usually worked 16 to 18 hours a day on the film.
 He often began work at 4 a.m. since the special effects make-up used to age him for certain scenes took up to four hours to apply.
 Welles used this time to discuss the day's shooting with Toland and other crew members.
 The special contact lenses used to make Welles look elderly proved very painful, and a doctor was employed to place them into Welles's eyes.
 Welles had difficulty seeing clearly while wearing them, which caused him to badly cut his wrist when shooting the scene in which Kane breaks up the furniture in Susan's bedroom.
 While shooting the scene in which Kane shouts at Gettys on the stairs of Susan Alexander's apartment building, Welles fell ten feet; an X-ray revealed two bone chips in his ankle.

 The injury required him to direct the film from a wheelchair for two weeks.
 He eventually wore a steel brace to resume performing on camera; it is visible in the low-angle scene between Kane and Leland after Kane loses the election.
 For the final scene, a stage at the Selznick studio was equipped with a working furnace, and multiple takes were required to show the sled being put into the fire and the word "Rosebud" consumed.
 Paul Stewart recalled that on the ninth take the Culver City Fire Department arrived in full gear because the furnace had grown so hot the flue caught fire.
 "Orson was delighted with the commotion", he said.

-When "Rosebud" was burned, Welles choreographed the scene while he had composer Bernard Herrmann's cue playing on the set.
+When "Rosebud" was burned, Welles precisely choreographed every aspect of the scene while he had composer Bernard Herrmann's cue playing on the set.

 Unlike Schaefer, many members of RKO's board of governors did not like Welles or the control that his contract gave him.
 However such board members as Nelson Rockefeller and NBC chief David Sarnoff were sympathetic to Welles.
 Throughout production Welles had problems with these executives not respecting his contract's stipulation of non-interference and several spies arrived on set to report what they saw to the executives.
 When the executives would sometimes arrive on set unannounced the entire cast and crew would suddenly start playing softball until they left.
 Before official shooting began the executives intercepted all copies of the script and delayed their delivery to Welles.
 They had one copy sent to their office in New York, resulting in it being leaked to press.